UBC-MDS/mathdistops/README.md

 ## Functions
-- pexp(q, rate=1, graph=True): Represents the Cumulative Distribution Function of the exponential distribution characterized by a given parameter `rate`.
-The function calculates the cumulative probability for a given quantile `q` and can plot the corresponding distribution.
+- pexp(q, rate=1, graph=True): Represents the Cumulative Distribution Function (CDF) of the exponential distribution characterized by a given parameter `rate`.
+The function calculates the cumulative probability for a given quantile `q` and plots the corresponding probability distribution (PDF) and the CDF.

 - qexp(p, rate=1, graph=True): Quantile Function of an exponential distribution, characterized by a given rate parameter `rate`.
 The function calculates the quantile corresponding to given cumulative probability `p` in an exponential distribution.
-Optionally, it can also generate and return a visualization of the distribution.
+Optionally, it can also generate and return a visualization of the PDF and the CDF.

 - pnorm(q, mean = 0, std_dev =1, graph = True): Cumulative Distribution Function of the normal distribution with specified mean and standard deviation.
 It will return the cumulative probability up to the given value `x`.
-Optionally, it can generate and return a visualization of the distribution.
+Optionally, it can generate and return a visualization of the distributions, the PDF and the CDF.

 - qnorm(p, mean=0, std_dev=1, graph=True): Calculates the quantile (Inverse Cumulative Distribution Function) corresponding to a specified cumulative probability `p` of the normal distribution with specified mean and standard deviation.
-Optionally, it can also generate and return a visualization of the distribution.
+The function can additionally create and provide a graphical representation of the PDF and the CDF.

 ## Python Ecosystem Integration
 While python has relevant functions for normal and exponential distribution in the scipy.stats package, this package offer an in-built additional functionality of returning the plot to help with visualization and understanding the problem.